variantstudios/compasshighschool.org/_drafts/navigator-news-41519.md

 There is so much to say about it all, but Bonnie summarized an important takeaway in her email to the staff that evening: it’s not only the students who are happy and thriving at Compass\!
 She wrote:

 *Today in my meetings, every parent was thankful their child was at our school and they said so loud and clear\!&nbsp;**Every.
 Single.
 One.&nbsp;**And I met with a pretty wide range of different students—meaning, there is something special and needed for each of them here.
-Even with our sometimes on-the-fly-changes and unanswered big questions, the parents know that what their kiddos are learning is meaningful and that their experiences at Compass are contributing positively to their child's development.
-I heard, "I am so happy she is here." and, "She has found the right fit for her, it's where she belongs." &nbsp;As a parent, these are the goals I have always wanted the school system to provide my child.*
+Even with our sometimes on-the-fly-changes and unanswered big questions, the parents know that **what their kiddos are learning is meaningful and that their experiences at Compass are contributing positively to their child's development.** I heard, "I am so happy she is here" and, "She has found the right fit for her, it's where she belongs." &nbsp;As a parent, these are the goals I have always wanted the school system to provide my child.*

 Incoming and Prospective Family Night
 {: .cta}